Start My Answer

 However, since most debt collectors purchase debts for such a small fraction of the original amount, they are also willing to settle for less than that amount.
 It's better for them to settle, for example, than to worry about getting too deep into a legal battle over the debt.

 You can settle your debt for good.
-Just file your Answer to the lawsuit in court first, then use SoloSettle to send and receive settlement offers to and from the debt collector.
-You should start with a small offer so you give yourself room to build.
+Just file your Answer to the lawsuit in court first, then use SoloSettle to negotiate with the lawyers and settle for less.
+In general, it's best to start with a small offer so you give yourself room to build.
 Expect several rounds of counteroffers before you reach an actual settlement.

 But remember, even if you only pay around half of the debt amount, the debt collector will probably still make a profit.
 So, settlement can be considered a win-win situation for some cases.